-By Victoria Emerson, Fall 2021 Marcellus Policy Fellow
+By Emerson Victoria Johnston, Fall 2021 Marcellus Policy Fellow

 After the September 11th terrorist attacks, the United States Congress enacted the Authorization for Use of Military Force (2001 AUMF; P.L.
 107-40; 50 U.S.C. §1541 note) to enable the use of military force against those thought to be the perpetrators and supporters of the attacks.
 Since October 2001, the U.S. Armed Forces have used the 2001 AUMF to conduct military operations primarily in Afghanistan but also around the world.
 As armed conflict against terrorist groups like Al Qaeda and the Taliban expanded, so did the applicability of the U.S. ‘s use of military force under the 2001 AUMF.
 It has since expanded to include targets in Ethiopia, Libya, Pakistan, Somalia, Syria, Yemen, and more.